yegor256/blog/_posts/2018/feb/2018-02-13-micro-vesting.md

 programmer earns 0.004% of equity ($40 / $1,000,000).
 Our software calculates
 it all automatically, increasing their shares after each completed task.

-Using these two variables&mdash;valuation and hourly rate&mdash;the company can influence programmers' motivation.
+Using these two variables---valuation and hourly rate---the company can influence programmers' motivation.

 No need to [lie]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}) to